b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 you.

-Write a computer program, that will estimate the savings you make by overpaying a mortgage (assume the whole overpayment goes to overpay the principal and reduces the number of installments).
+Write a computer program, that will estimate the savings you make by overpaying a mortgage (assume the whole overpayment goes to pay off the principal and reduces the number of installments).

 Use the program to answer a few questions.

 How much money can you expect to save in the case of `mortgage1` (\$200,000, 6.49%, 20 years) and `mortgage2` (\$200,000, 4.99%, 30 years) (see
-@sec:mortgage_solution) if you overpay them regularly every month with \$200 dollars.
+@sec:mortgage_solution) if you overpay them regularly every month with \$200.

 For `mortgage1` which one is more worth it: to overpay it every month with
-\$200 dollars or to overpay it only once, let's say in month 13, with \$20,000?
+\$200 or to overpay it only once, let's say in month 13, with \$20,000?

 Which scenario would you expect to give you more profit (in nominal value): to overpay `mortgage1` with \$20,000 in month 13, or to put this \$20,000 into a